ourarash/ncurses_bazel/README.md

 This is a starter template for building C++ binaries using ncurses library and [Bazel](https://www.bazel.build/) build system.

-[ncurses](http://tldp.org/HOWTO/NCURSES-Programming-HOWTO/index.html) (new curses) is a  library providing a set of APIs that allows the programmer to write text-based user interfaces in a terminal-independent manner.
+[ncurses](https://www.gnu.org/software/ncurses/) (new curses) is a  library providing a set of APIs that allows the programmer to write text-based user interfaces in a terminal-independent manner.
 It is a toolkit for developing "GUI-like" application software that runs under a terminal emulator.
 It also optimizes screen changes, in order to reduce the latency experienced when using remote shells.

 ## Screenshot

 <img alt="Screenshot" src="https://raw.githubusercontent.com/ourarash/ncurses_hello_world/master/screenshot.gif" width="600">

+## How to install ncurses
+Well installing ncurses library is an easy task, you just have to follow the steps listed below:

+### Installing ncurses on Debian/Ubuntu Linux
+1. `sudo apt-get install libncurses5-dev libncursesw5-dev`

+### Installing ncurses on Mac OS X
+1. Install [Homebrew](http://brew.sh/) (if not already):
+`/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
+2. Install ncurses package: `$brew install homebrew/dupes/ncurses`

 ## Installation